Parenteel Derck Backer (van Roekel) - Inleiding Naamlijst Bronnen

 Bernice Kroon

-Dochter van Henry D Kroon en Rijkje (Hattie) van Roekel, geboren 29-1-1921 USA IA Sioux County, overleden 1-1-2001 USA IA Sioux City en begraven USA IA Sioux Center Memory Gardens
+Dochter van Henry D Kroon en Rijkje (Hattie) van Roekel, geboren 29-1-1921 USA IA Sioux County, overleden 1-1-2001 USA IA Sioux City en begraven Sioux Center Memory Gardens

 Kinderen: